Fallout 4: Legal issues

 Commercials for Fallout 4 featured the 1961 song "The Wanderer" sung by Dion DiMucci.
 The contract stipulated that Dion was entitled to bargain for a licensing fee and had the right to deny the use of the song if he did not approve of the advertisements' content.
 However, he filed a lawsuit claiming ZeniMax Media—Bethesda Softworks' holding company—failed to participate in these terms, demanding that the advertisements be taken down and he receive $1 million USD in damages.
 Court documents show that Dion was particularly unhappy with the song being used to depict the game's violent setting, saying that it "...featured repeated homicides in a dark, dystopian landscape, where violence is glorified as sport.
 The killings and physical violence were not to protect innocent life, but instead were repugnant and morally indefensible images designed to appeal to young consumers."

 A class-action lawsuit was filed against Bethesda Softworks and ZeniMax in 2019 over its downloadable content (DLC).
 The suit asserted that the Season Pass was sold as offering "all of the Fallout 4 DLC we ever do" for a single price, but later with the introduction of the Creation Club in 2017, those that purchased the Season Pass have to purchase the Creation Club content if they wished to use it.
 During the suit's litigation in court, ZeniMax and Microsoft had announced plans for ZeniMax to be acquired into Xbox Game Studios, which was anticipated to close by June 2021.
 The plaintiffs in the case sought a preliminary injunction to block the acquisition as to prevent Microsoft from shielding ZeniMax's assets should they be found liable in the case, which was expected to be heard in 2022.

 Legacy

 Anniversary Edition

-A remaster of Fallout 4, titled Fallout 4: Anniversary Edition, was announced on October 23, 2025, featuring enhanced graphics, improved quests and equipment, additional content, and an in-game modding workshop.
-It was released on November 10, 2025 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Microsoft Windows, with a version for Nintendo Switch 2 slated for release sometime in 2026.
+A re-release of Fallout 4, titled Fallout 4: Anniversary Edition, was announced on October 23, 2025, featuring enhanced graphics, improved quests and equipment, additional content, and an in-game modding workshop.
+It was released on November 10, 2025, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Microsoft Windows, with a version for Nintendo Switch 2 released on February 24, 2026.